 You can make sure these apps can be denied.
-To do so, open the education Intune portal instead of the normal Intune portal.
+To do so, open the Education Education Intune portal instead of the normal Intune portal.

-Groups –> All Devices (or create a custom group) –> Settings –> Apps –> Block Access to administrative apps
+And click on: Groups –> All Devices (or create a custom group) –> Settings –>Windows Device Settings –> Apps –> Block Access to Administrative Apps

 Guess what it does?
-It just creates a custom Applocker policy in your normal Intune Portal.
+It just creates a pre-build custom Applocker policy in your normal Intune Portal, nothing more!